A summary of the recommended changes are as follows:-

 3. Children

 Children, being the most innocent party of any divorces, compulsory counselling and mediation to address child-related questions are also required for all divorces involving children below 21 years, in order to safeguard children's interests.
-[Edgar - I strongly agree.]
+[Edgar - I strongly agree.]4.
+Inter-national marriages

 With rising globalisation and cross-border mergers and acquisitions, new measures are proposed to facilitate marriages of overseas Singaporeans and Singapore PR couples ie. waiving a 15-day residence requirement for these couples who wish to marry in Singapore.
 But that requirement will continue to apply to couples where at least one party isn't a Singaporean or Singapore PR.